PyroSamurai/Misc/gedit-astyle-plugin/README.md

 * If Gedit was open during installation you may have to close & reopen it for the plugin to show up in the plugin selection window.

-Gedit plugin for AStyle, a source code formatter.
-Became defunct after the move to gtk3, I attempted to keep it working but between the non-functional preferences menu and gEdit's crappy new UI.
-I can't recommend it.
+Note: This plugin became defunct after the move to gtk3, I attempted to keep it working but between the non-functional preferences menu and gEdit's crappy new UI.
+I don't recommend it.